Tech-lo/Audio-transcript-app/README.md

    - Backend: Accessible at http://127.0.0.1:8000 (for API calls).
    - Frontend: Open your browser and navigate to http://localhost:3000.

-##Database
+###Database

-The application uses an SQLite database (sql_app.db) to store audio and transcription data.
+-The application uses an SQLite database (sql_app.db) to store audio and transcription data.
 Ensure that this file is in the root directory of the project.
-If you need to reset the database:
+-If you need to reset the database:
-    Delete sql_app.db from the root directory.
+   - Delete sql_app.db from the root directory.
-    Run the backend server again to generate a fresh database with the required schema.
+   - Run the backend server again to generate a fresh database with the required schema.